 EVOO – how to get the real deal

-Olive oil is one of those foods that we coaches and health experts recommend as part of a healthy diet.
-It’s a staple of the much touted Mediterranean diet that is so beautifully simple and healthy and doesn’t shy away from good fats our bodies need and love!
-Yes, fat is good for you!
+Extra Virgin Olive oil is one of those foods that I always include in my “foods for Longevity” category.
+It’s a staple of the much-touted Mediterranean diet that is so beautifully simple and healthy and doesn’t shy away from the good fats our bodies need and love!

-Packed with antioxidants, hydrating and antibacterial qualities, it is also a coveted natural beauty product.
+Extra Virgin Olive Oil is so packed full of antioxidants, hydrating, and antibacterial qualities, it’s a coveted natural beauty product.

-So, when a recent report claimed that the vast majority of olive oils in grocery stores are fakes, cut with seed oils, dyes, chlorophyll (for color) and other additives; and distributed by mafia-connected businesses; and further, that 70 – 85% of them don’t even meet legal standards (which are rarely enforced), I decided to do my own prowling to see what’s really out there and where I can get the authentic stuff.
+So when a recent report claimed that the vast majority of olive oils in grocery stores are fakes, cut with seed oils, dyes, chlorophyll (for color), and other additives; and distributed by Mafia-connected businesses; and further, that 70 – 85% of them don’t even meet legal standards (which are rarely enforced), I was shocked and decided to do my own prowling to see how to be sure we’re getting the real thing.